 Young Inglewood Vineyards – While the last name of the proprietors of this winery is “young” the property ownership is anything but that.
 Four prominent names in the valley have owned this property over the years – starting with Edwin Bale who sold to the Lewelling Family (nearby Lewelling Lane and vineyards and wine) who sold to the Jaeger Family in the 1950’s (well regarded vineyard owners in the Valley) who in turn sold to the current owners, Jacky and Jim Young.

-After running a successful software company for many years that they co-founded, Jacky and Jim decided to purchase a property in the Napa Valley, in part looking for a lifestyle change.
+They both decided to purchase a property in the Napa Valley, in part looking for a lifestyle change.
 Their son Scott initially moved onto the property after the purchase.
 Friends convinced him to make wine – ultimately he took an internship at a winery in Burgundy, eventually moved back to the valley and worked harvests at Long Meadow Ranch and at Spottswoode Winery.